Teen Advisory Group

 FARE's Teen Advisory Group (TAG) is our voice for the teen and young adult food allergy community.

 FARE’s Teen Advisory Group (TAG) is our voice for the teen and young adult food allergy community.
-They write articles for the FARE Blog and other publications, serve as mentors, offer support for other teens who are seeking guidance, and help guide our youth programs.
+They write articles for the FARE Blog and other publications, serve as mentors, offer support for other teens who are seeking guidance, and help lead our youth programs.

 TAG members are between the ages of 11 and 22, and are individuals who want to make a difference for people managing food allergies.